sudhirpratapyadav/yellow-files/DockerConflict.md

-# Resolving Docker Network and College Network Route Conflict
+# Resolving Docker Network Conflict with College or VPN Network

+## **Problem Overview**
-When Docker is installed, it creates a default bridge network (`docker0`) with an IP range that might conflict with your college or workplace network, causing internet connectivity issues.
-This guide explains how to diagnose and resolve the conflict step by step.
+When Docker is installed, it creates a default network bridge (`docker0`) with the subnet `172.17.0.0/16`.
+If this subnet overlaps with your college network or VPN, it can cause routing conflicts, making it impossible to access the internet or sign in to network-dependent services.

+This document explains how to identify the issue, diagnose the conflict, and resolve it by changing Docker’s default bridge network.

 ---

-## **Step 1: Understanding the Issue**
+## **Step 1: Understanding the Problem**

-Docker's default bridge network (`docker0`) often uses the IP range `172.17.0.0/16`.
-If your local network overlaps with this range, routing conflicts can occur, disrupting your internet connectivity.

-For example, after installing Docker, you might lose access to your college network or be unable to log in to services.
+When Docker starts, it automatically configures a virtual network for containers.
+This network, by default, uses the `172.17.0.0/16` subnet.
+If your college’s network or VPN uses an overlapping subnet, network traffic may be misrouted.

+For example:
+- Your college network uses `10.9.0.0/21`.
+- Docker creates a route for `172.17.0.0/16`.

+The conflicting route can prevent proper internet access.

 ---